needle-mirror/com.unity.xr.meta-openxr/Documentation~/features/raycasts.md

 ## Raycast architecture

 This package defines an implementation of AR Foundation's [XRRaycastSubsystem.Provider](xref:UnityEngine.XR.ARSubsystems.XRRaycastSubsystem.Provider), but the implementation does not use any OpenXR functionality.
-In fact, the raycast provider in this pacakge is completely empty.
+In fact, the raycast provider in this package is completely empty.
 By including an empty raycast provider, this package enables a fallback Unity-world-space raycast implementation in AR Foundation's `ARRaycastManager`.

 If your app uses AR raycasts, you should use the [ARRaycastManager](xref:UnityEngine.XR.ARFoundation.ARRaycastManager) APIs.
 Do not access `MetaOpenXRRaycastSubsystem` directly.